2024 United States presidential election in Washington (state): Analysis

 Washington was the sixth-most Democratic state in the election behind Vermont, Maryland, Massachusetts, Hawaii, and California; the latter five states voted for Harris by more than 20%.
-This was the first election since 1956 in which Washington voted to the left of New York (which had the largest swing to the right in this election) and Rhode Island.
+This was the first election since 1956 in which Washington voted to the left of New York (which had the largest swing to the right in this election).

 Washington was one of eleven states where Trump received fewer votes in this election than in 2020.
 (Note: The other states were Alaska, Arkansas, Hawaii, Indiana, Kansas, Louisiana, Mississippi, Oregon, West Virginia, and Wyoming.)
 The reason for all of their rightward swings is that Harris lost an even greater number of votes compared to Biden's 2020 run.
 With this election, Clallam County ended its 40-year bellwether streak, voting for the losing presidential candidate for the first time since 1976; Trump thus became the first Republican to win the White House without carrying this county since Richard Nixon in 1968.
 This was also the first time since 1896 that an unsuccessful Democrat won a majority of the county's vote.
 It had previously been the only county in the nation to vote for every presidential election winner since 1980.